OTI Festival

-OTI Festival (Festival OTI de la Canción / Gran Premio de la Canción Iberoamericana, Festival OTI da Canção / Grande Prêmio da Canção Ibero-Americana), often known simply as La OTI, was an international song competition organised annually by the Organización de Televisión Iberoamericana (OTI) among its members for 28 editions between 1972 and 2000.
-Each participating broadcaster submitted an original song representing its country, primarily in Spanish or Portuguese, to be performed and broadcast live to all of them via satellite, and then there was a vote to determine a winner.
+The OTI Festival (Festival OTI de la Canción / Gran Premio de la Canción Iberoamericana, Festival OTI da Canção / Grande Prêmio da Canção Ibero-Americana), often known simply as La OTI, was an international song competition organised annually by the Organización de Televisión Iberoamericana (OTI) among its members for twenty-eight editions between 1972 and 2000.
+Each participating broadcaster submitted an original song representing its country, in Spanish or Portuguese, to be performed and broadcast live to all of them via satellite, and then there was a vote to determine a winner.

 The festival was a spin-off of the Eurovision Song Contest for Ibero-American broadcasters, and it was preceded by the Festival Mundial de la Canción Latina, held in 1969 and 1970 in Mexico City.
 The first OTI Festival was held on 25 November 1972 in Madrid and the last one was held on 20 May 2000 in Acapulco.
-Since then, it has been cancelled due to the questioning of the voting system of the latter contests, the lack of sponsors, the low quality of the entries, and the withdrawal of some prominent countries such as Brazil, Colombia, and Spain.
+Since then, it has been cancelled due to the questioning of the voting system of the latter festivals, the lack of sponsors, the outdated style and low quality of the entries, and the withdrawal of some prominent countries.
 Broadcasters from twenty-seven countries participated at least once in the festival, with Chile, Panama, Peru, Puerto Rico, and Venezuela participating in all twenty-eight editions.

+Performing at the festival provided artists with a local career boost and in some cases long-lasting international success.
+Several of the best-selling Ibero-American music artists competed with songs written by themselves or by others, including Ana Gabriel, Camilo Sesto, Ricardo Arjona, Dyango, Yuri, Lupita D'Alessio, and José Luis Rodríguez "El Puma".
+Many of the most renowned Ibero-American songwriters wrote competing entries, performed by themselves in some cases, including Manuel Alejandro, Claudia Brant, Juan Carlos Calderón, Roberto Cantoral, Lolita de la Colina, Emilio Estefan, Chabuca Granda, Juan Luis Guerra, Nelson Ned, Chico Novarro, and Cheo Zorrilla.
+The competing entries were mostly of the canción melódica genre, although songs in other genres such as Latin pop, tropical music, and traditional folk also competed.

-The main goals of the festival was to generate a process of cultural and artistic fellowship between the Spanish and Portuguese-speaking countries, and to encourage the creation of original songs among their authors, composers, and performers.
-It is the longest running and most successful spin-off of the Eurovision Song Contest to date, leaving a great mark in Ibero-America by giving many famous artists and hit songs.
+The main goals of the festival were to generate a process of cultural and artistic fellowship between Spanish- and Portuguese-speaking countries, and to encourage the creation of original songs.
+It is the largest and longest-running spin-off of the Eurovision Song Contest, and produced many artists and songs.